 At the event I shared that I often meet event and venue organisers, and indeed every day business professionals, who set up a Facebook page and claim they are ‘doing social media’.
 The first step should actually be to answer a few key questions:

-• What business objectives are you trying to fulfill?
+– What business objectives are you trying to fulfil?

-Only when you have answered these key questions are you ready to progress to promoting your event.
+Only when you have answered these key questions are you ready to progress to promote your event online.
 Otherwise you risk being very busy, but not achieving the desired result.

 It is important to understand that when it comes to effectively promoting your event online, there is no one source.
 No holy grail.
 A holistic and integrated approach is what I have found works best.